• Skip to primary navigation

 • Whipped cream frosting.
 Make whipped cream and top with the macerated berries for a lighter topping.

-Store leftover lemon berry mascarpone cake in an airtight container for up to 5 days in the refrigerator.
-Bring to room temperature before serving, if desired.
+Leftover lemon berry mascarpone cake can be stored in an airtight container in the refrigerator for up to 5 days.
+If desired, bring to room temperature before serving.

 Note: I don’t recommend freezing a whole decorated cake.
 For the best texture, freeze the unfrosted cake for up to 3 months and spread the frosting over the thawed cake up to 1 day before serving.
 Add the berries just before serving.